How to Cut Gutters and Downspouts: A Step-by-Step Guide

 1. Utility Knife

-A sharp utility knife is excellent for cutting vinyl gutters.
-This tool allows you to score along the marked line before applying pressure to complete the cut.
-For best results, make multiple passes with the knife to gradually deepen the cut.
+A sharp utility knife is particularly effective for vinyl gutters.
+Scoring along the marked line before applying pressure allows for a cleaner cut.
+For optimal results, make several passes with the knife to gradually deepen the incision.

 2. Hacksaw